jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 ## Automation and HashiCorp

 One of the main things that computers are good at is executing repetitive tasks.
 One of the things humans seem to dislike is repeating the same task.
 Let's give a practical example; there is a divide between the developers (devs) and the operations (ops) people when it comes to software and infrastructure (dev + ops = devops).
 Developers need hardware to test their code on and then more hardware to run their code in production.
 Operations people have to maintain those systems and the code and the lifecycle of the application.
 Developers started to think, could we deploy our infrastructure in the same way we deploy code?
 Could we automate our way out of this problem?

-A young developer named Mitchell Hashimoto had the same thoughts.
+### Mitchel Hashimoto

 ![*Mitchell Hashimoto*](images/Chapter-13/people/mh.png "mitchell hashimoto")